amirahnasihah/frontend-development/04-intro-to-algorithms/02-array-algorithms/questions.md

 4. When finding missing numbers, you are indeed looking for elements that are not present in the array but are expected to be part of a specific range.

 5. `arr.indexOf(i) === -1` checks if the value `i` is not present in the array 'arr', which implies `i` is a missing number.
 If the value is not found, `indexOf()` returns -1, so `arr.indexOf(i) === -1` checks if the value `i` is NOT present in the array 'arr'.

-Your understanding is clear, and you've grasped the concepts quite well.
-Keep up the good work with JavaScript array algorithms!
-If you have any more questions or need further clarifications, feel free to ask.
-Happy coding!